PlayboyPrime/ModalMod/Explanations.md

 {input.e}: Will be replaced with the fifth input.

-{guild.name}: Will be replaced with the guild name where the modal was submitted.
+{guild.name}: Will be replaced with the guild name.

-{guild.id}: Will be replaced with the guild id where the modal was submitted.
+{guild.id}: Will be replaced with the guild id.

+{guild.member_count}: Will be replaced with the guild member count.

 ## replyToinIeraction